khilang/khi/README.md

 - **Khi** is not *syntax typed*, unlike **JSON** and **YAML**.
 JSON and YAML determine the types of data during parsing.
 For example, quotes indicate that a value is a string.
 Using Khi, programs determine the types of values themselves.
-- This is a dictionary document.
+- This is a dictionary document, written in *aligned dictionary notation*.

 ```
 oak-planks: {